-At issue is the arcane congressional budget process, which employs a nonbinding measure known as a budget resolution to set forth goals for future taxes, spending and deficits.
-But follow-up legislation is usually limited to one-year appropriations bills rather than more difficult measures to deal with the government's long-term fiscal challenges, which are fueled by spiraling health care costs and the retirement of the baby boom generation.
+At issue is the arcane congressional budget process, which employs a non-binding measure known as a budget resolution to set forth goals for future taxes, spending, and deficits.
+But follow-up legislation is usually limited to one-year appropriations bills rather than more difficult measure to deal with the government's long-term fiscal challenges, which are fueled by spiraling health care costs and the retirement of the baby boom generation.

-Ryan's plan revives a now-familiar list of spending cuts to promise balance, including $2.1 trillion over 10 years in health care subsidies and coverage under the Affordable Care Act; $732 billion in cuts to Medicaid and other health care programs; and almost $1 trillion in cuts to other benefit programs like food stamps, Pell Grants and farm subsidies.
+Ryan's budget brings back a now-familiar list of spending cuts to promise balance, including $2.1 trillion over 10 years in health care subsidies and coverage under the Affordable Care Act, $732 billion in cuts to Medicaid and other health care programs, and almost $1 trillion in cuts to other benefit programs like food stamps, Pell Grants, and farm subsidies.

-As in the past, Ryan has steered clear of cuts to Social Security, and he promises steady increases for veterans and restoration of looming defense cuts.
-But he faces a more challenging task to promise to balance the budget by decade's end than he did last year because the Congressional Budget Office projects lagging revenues.
+As in the past, Ryan has steered clear of cuts to Social Security and promises steady increases for veterans.
+But he faced a more challenging task to promise to balance the budget by decade's end than he did last year because the CBO projects lagging revenue estimates.

-Earlier versions of Ryan's plan have passed the House three times since the GOP won control of the chamber following the 2010 midterm elections.
-Like the others, this year's plan would require people who enroll in Medicare in 2024 to be given a subsidy — called "premium support" by Republicans, derided as a voucher system by Democrats — with which they would purchase health insurance on the open market.
+Earlier versions of Ryan's plan have passed the House three times since the GOP seized control of the chamber following the 2010 mid-term elections.
+This year's version may prove more controversial because it begins to implement cuts to future Medicare beneficiaries.
+Under the plan, people who enroll in Medicare in 2024 would be given a subsidy — dubbed "premium support" by Republicans, derided as a voucher system by Democrats — with which they would purchase health insurance on the open market.

-Republicans say the system is required to prevent the budget from spiraling out of control as more baby boomers retire and the present system collapses.
-They also say the redesigned Medicare program would offer seniors more choices and curb costs.
+Republicans say the system is required to prevent the budget from spiraling out of control as more and more Baby Boomers retire and the present system collapses and that the redesigned Medicare program would offer seniors more choices and curb costs.
 Critics, however, say the Medicare subsidies won't keep up with inflation and will require sharply higher out-of-pocket costs for future seniors.